scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 ### Scale Performance

-**Scaling storage**:- Enable the `storage auto grow` feature to automatically increase storage when it reaches a threshold without impacting the workload.
+**Scaling storage**:- The `storage auto grow` feature automatically increases storage when it reaches a threshold without impacting the workload.

 Resources can be scaled based on the deployment you select.
 * For Single server deployment, refer to the [Azure documentation](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for scaling resources.